 - Bus and MRT rides via SimplyGo

-Granted, most of us do not eat at McDonald’s and Burger King every day (at least I hope not), but those who commute daily by public transport finally have a way to claw a bit of those fares back… but only for a month.
+Granted, most of us do not eat at McDonald’s and Burger King every day (at least I hope not), but those who commute daily by public transport finally have a way to claw a bit of those fares back…at least until the promotion ends on 31 December 2022.

 How does the Standard Chartered Smart Card cashback work?